artsandmetaphysics/goodlifeodyssey/dialogues/is-it-better-to-read-or-watch-the-news.md

 ---
 title: >
-  Dialogue on Reading vs. Watching the News
+  Is it Better to Read or Watching the News
 description: >
   A dialogue that explores the benefits of watching the news vs. reading it, and whether reading the news is a duty.
 date: 2020-08-09
+redirect_from:
+ - /dialogue-on-reading-vs-watching-the-news
 ---

 Tes:: I am enjoying our visit, and especially meeting our beautiful granddaughter Elanor.